epic1979/styleguide/objcpqaguide.md

     return [_info.dataElements elementNamed:name];
     ```

 3. No web service (`ECF`) calls in the implementation of a `UIViewController`.
-Put that into a loader/manager.
+Put these into a loader/manager.

     ```objc
     @interface PFXActivityServerManager